feilfeilundfeil/Cyanic/README.md

 **NOTE**: `invalidate` is called once when the BaseStateListeningVC's `viewDidLoad` is called then after that, on very State change.

-## FFUFComponents on UICollectionView
+## Cyanic on UICollectionView
 * * *
-Set up for implementing the reactive UICollectionView provided by FFUFComponents is a little more complex than setting up BaseStateListeningVC.
+Set up for implementing the reactive UICollectionView provided by Cyanic is a little more complex than setting up BaseStateListeningVC.
 But we will continue to work hard on making it as simple as possible.
 The following literature breaks down each unit in implementing BaseComponentVC correctly as well as some convenience with the help of [Sourcery](https://github.com/krzysztofzablocki/Sourcery) 🌈.